 SSH into your Raspberry Pi and paste the following commands:

 chmod +x SetupMinecraft.sh

 The script will setup the Minecraft sever and ask you some questions on how to configure it.
 I’ll explain here what they mean.

 “Set clock speed to 100 MHz?
-Requires reboot. (y/n)?” – This will overclock your MicroSD card reader for you to 100 MHz giving you much faster read/writes on your server.
-Poor I/O is the #1 performance bottleneck so if you are going MicroSD we need to do all we can to mitigate that!
+Requires reboot. (y/n)?” – Highly recommended but at your own risk.
+This will overclock your MicroSD card reader for you to 100 MHz giving you much faster read/writes on your server.

 There are some cards (usually cheap ones) that can’t handle this overclock and will fail to boot afterward.
-If this happens don’t panic.
-You can simply reimage the MicroSD card or put it in your computer and go to /boot/config.txt and remove the line dtparam=sd_overclock=100 and save and it will boot right back up unharmed.
+If this happens don’t panic!
+You can simply undo the overclock by connecting the MicroSD/SSD to your computer and removing the line dtparam=sd_overclock=100 from /boot/config.txt.
+Save and reboot the Pi.
+Run MinecraftSetup.sh again and choose ‘no’ the next time.

 “Start Minecraft server at startup automatically (y/n)?” – This will set the Minecraft service to start automatically when your Pi boots.
 This is great because whenever you want to play you can just plug it in and go without having to SSH in.

 “Automatically reboot Pi and update server at 4am daily (y/n)?” – This will add a cron job to the server that reboots the Pi every day at 4am.
-This is great because every time the server restarts it updates to the latest Minecraft server version as well.
-The Minecraft Paper server binary is updated every couple of days with bug and performance fixes.
+This is great because every time the server restarts it backs up the server and updates to the latest version.
+See the “Scheduled Daily Reboots” section below for information on how to customize the time or remove the reboot.